smfm-project/sen2mosaic/docs/source/worked_example.rst

 To perform atmospheric correction and cloud masking we call the tool ``preprocess.py``.
 We need to specify Sentinel-2 level 1C input files, a directory containing level 1C files, or a single tile within a .SAFE file ``*.SAFE/GRANULE/*``).

-To process all .SAFE files for the tile 36KWA (in the current working directory), we can submit the following line:
+To process all .SAFE files for the tile 36KWA (in the current working directory) at 20 m resolution, we can submit the following line:

 .. code-block:: console

-    s2m preprocess -t 36KWA
+    s2m preprocess -res 20 -t 36KWA -v

 This command will loop through each Sentinel-2 level 1C file and process them one at a time.
 You might alternatively want to run several commands similtaneously using the ``-p`` flag, but bear in mind that this will require access to a large quanity of memory.